Skip to main content

 I don’t remember what happened.
 My sister says I collapsed.
 I woke up two days later in a hospital.
 After four days, cardiologists discovered "anomalous left coronary artery from the pulmonary artery (ALCAPA)."
 This meant my left coronary artery arose abnormally from my pulmonary artery, instead of the aorta, the largest artery, as it does in healthy people.

 My parents and I researched doctors in the United States with the most expertise in correcting this rare congenital heart defect.
-Yves d’Udekem, M.D., chief of Cardiac Surgery at Children’s National Hospital and Charles Berul, M.D., chief of Cardiology quickly rose to the top of that list.
+Yves d’Udekem, MD, chief of Cardiac Surgery at Children’s National Hospital and Charles Berul, MD, chief of Cardiology quickly rose to the top of that list.
 They were also close to home.

 They said my case was one in a million because my heart defect had gone undetected when I was a baby.
 Most infants with ALCAPA don't live past a year without treatment.
 Drs. d'Udekem and Berul understood the urgency and scheduled the surgery within days.
 They both were kind, thorough and serious.
 I trusted them with my life.